 The luxury boutique hotel Bellevue Syrene dedicates one part of its website footer grid to its contact information.
 To ensure potential guests can contact the hotel in the way they want, the footer includes an address, phone number, fax number, and email address.

 Social Media Icons

 Social media is another way that potential leads can get in touch with you.
 Including social profile links in your page footer is considered a best practice for this reason.
 It’s also an easy way to grow your following across your platforms.
 Understanding these benefits, it makes sense that 72% of websites include icons for their social media websites in the footer.

 Here’s a look at a display of animated social media icons on Rewind App by Flatstudio.

 Ideally, you want to present an email sign-up form to a visitor who understands the value of your content and wants more.
 A visitor who has scrolled to the bottom of your web page is a likely candidate.
 That’s why many websites use their footer as an opportunity to increase their subscribers.

 For example, Chobani includes a simple email opt-in form in its footer.
 The tagline above — “Get the freshest Chobani news” — helps set the subscriber’s expectations on what exactly they’re signing up for.

-Now that we know what possible content and elements we can put in a website footer, let’s look at some real examples that might inspire you.
+Now that we know what possible content and elements we can put in a website footer, as well as the types of footers you can create, let’s look at some real examples that might inspire you.